-- Preserve the integrity of the Town by providing guidance for protection of the land use pattern as reflected by the historic character of the community (as defined in the National Register Designation) and as influenced by the evolving culture of the community. - Preserve historic resources through thoughtful adaptation of housing stock and conservation of the natural landscape. - Protect and improve the economic and intrinsic value of both the privately-owned property and the property and resources held in common. - Expand awareness of Washington Grove in adjacent jurisdictions and provide opportunities for discourse and exchange. - Support planning requirements throughout the State.
+- Preserve the integrity of the Town by providing guidance for protection of the land use pattern as reflected by the historic character of the community (as defined in the National Register Designation) and as influenced by the evolving culture of the community. - Preserve historic resources through thoughtful adaptation of housing stock and conservation of the natural landscape. - Protect and improve the economic and intrinsic value of both the privately-owned property and the property and resources held in common. - Expand awareness of Washington Grove in adjacent jurisdictions and provide opportunities for discourse and exchange. - Reflect the vision and goals of statewide planning objectives.
+Support planning requirements throughout the State.

-Integral to the value of the commons is the "sense of place" described in the nomination form for inclusion on the National Register of Historic Places.
+Integral to the value of the commons Washington Grove is the "sense of place" described in the nomination form for which led to the inclusion of Washington Grove as a Historic District on the National Register of Historic Places.
 That character is a unique composite of setting, historic legacy, and community life that is strong yet vulnerable to gradual erosion on many fronts.
 The threats are both from without, in the form of ever encroaching urbanization, and internal in the form of diminished communal contribution and physical integrity.
-The Town recently updated the nomination to better define the landscape elements and more recent historic periods as a means of strengthening the document as a basis and guide to preserving its historic integrity.
-The Development and Preservation Strategies element of the Plan, Section 9, contains descriptions of the character-defining features identified in the nomination, the roles they play in the Town's heritage and recommendations for their preservation.
+The From 2018 to 2020 consultants (Robinson and Associates) hired by the Town to update recently updated the nomination to better define the landscape elements and more recent historic periods as a means of strengthening the document as a basis and guide to preserving its historic integrity as defined by the National Register of Historic Places.
+The Development and Preservation Strategies element of the Plan, Section 9, contains descriptions of the character defining features identified in the nomination, the roles they play in the Town's heritage and recommendations for their preservation.
+The most striking element of the layout of the Town is the relative proportion of developed and natural spaces.
+Even the developed areas are integrated into the natural environment to achieve "A Town within a Forest."